unm-historiography/2018-spring/early-20th-century/Hannah-Questions.md

 - American historian James Harvey Robinson, argues that *"students needed to learn not obscure fact but rather the processes that that had created the world"*(p.105).
 Do you agree with Robinson that the process it more important for a historian to learn or do facts play a vital role in history? **Can history be true without focusing on facts?**

 - E.H.
 Carr wrote that readers of history should first **"study the historian before you study the facts"**(p.122).
 Do you agree with Carr, and do you research the author before you read a historical book or article?
 Does it take away form the conclusions or argument if the historian has some **bias**, if the reader is aware of it?

+7: All your questions follow the same model, which is to pick out a quote or idea and then ask if it applies to modern historical work.
+It's good to have a few questions like that, but be you're using the questions to show that you are carefully analyzing the reading on its own terms, and balancing it against previous readings.
+Also, remember to provide a start to an answer in your questions to help jump start our discussion of them.